Battle of Arginusae: Peace offer

 At Sparta, the defeat at Arginusae added to a long list of setbacks since the war in the Aegean had begun in 412 BC.
 The fleet, now stationed at Chios, was in poor condition, Spartans at home were discouraged and supporters of Callicratidas were displeased by the notion that his rival Lysander would rise to power again if the war were to continue (Sparta's allies in the Aegean were demanding his return).
 With all of those concerns in mind, the Spartan government dispatched an embassy to Athens, offering to surrender the Spartan fort at Decelea in return for peace on the basis of the status quo in the Aegean.
 The proposal, however, was rejected by the Athenian assembly at the urging of Cleophon.
 The war continued, but Athens's decision was to prove costly less than a year later when Lysander, in command of the Spartan fleet once more, decisively defeated the Athenian fleet at Aegospotami.
-Within two years of the dramatic Athenian victory at Arginusae, the city surrendered, and its walls were torn down.
+Within two years of the dramatic Athenian victory at Arginusae, the city of Athens surrendered, and its walls were torn down.